Eating and Drinking Well in the Basque Country

 Oxen in the Basque Country have traditionally been work animals, fed and maintained with great reverence and care.
-When sacrificed for meat at the age of 12 or 13, their flesh is tender and marbled with streaks of fat rich with grassy aromas.
-Most of today's ox steaks and chops (txuleta de buey, also translated as "beef chop") aren't be from authentic work oxen, but a hulking beefsteak, tender and fragrant, cooked over coals with garlic and a few flakes of sea salt, is almost as beguiling.
+When slaughtered at the age of 12 or 13, their flesh is tender and marbled with streaks of fat rich with grassy aromas.
+Most of today's ox steaks and chops (txuletas de buey, or "beef chops") aren't cut from work oxen, but a hulking beefsteak, cooked to juicy perfection over coals, is still as beguiling.

 Tuna and Potato Stew

 Marmitako, the Basques' answer to bouillabaisse, is a stick-to-your-ribs potato, yellowfin tuna, and red pepper stew.
-One bite, and you'll understand why the dish was the preferred restorative for weatherbeaten seafarers.
-Taken from the French name of the cooking pot (marmite), there are marmitako competitions held annually.
+Beware: it usually has a strong fishy taste.
+One bite, and you'll understand why the dish, named after the French for cooking pot (marmite), has long been the preferred restorative for weather-beaten seafarers.

-Basque txakoli, a simple, zippy white made from tart green indigenous grapes, is refreshing with seafood and pintxos.
+Basque Txakoli, a simple, zippy white (and, increasingly, rosé) made from tart indigenous grapes, is refreshing with seafood and pintxos.
 Those who prefer a red should spring for a wine from Rioja Alavesa, the Basque part of Rioja wine country north of the Ebro.